kshaffer/courses/as4-assign.md

 Find assignments under the class date in which the assignment is due.
 They are in reverse chronological order (most recent on top).

+## Prep for April 3/4

+Compare your in-class transcription work with the score distributed at the end of class.
+You can [listen to the recording](https://open.spotify.com/track/0J9eVrtNP4reVN6M5w12O9) as you compare (spotify:track:0J9eVrtNP4reVN6M5w12O9).
+Note elements that were particularly difficult, and come to class ready to discuss (or ask about) potential strategies for working through those elements.
+If you want extra transcription practice, you may complete the transcription on your own or with a partner before examining the score.

+Complete and submit your entire pitch-class collection [video portfolio](http://courses.shaffermusic.com/materials/as4-unit2modeVideos.html).

+## Prep for April 1/2

+Review the [playlists for collection/meter ID practice](materials/as4-modeMeterPractice.html) begun in class in preparation for the collection and meter ID quizzes on Wednesday/Thursday.
+(Quizzes will be open-note, if you want to use [*Open Music Theory*](http://www.openmusictheory.com) or your own list of modes/collections/syllables/etc.)

+Optional: get a jump on the complete collection video portfolio (due Monday/Tuesday), which may also help in preparation for the collection ID quiz.

+## Prep for March 30/31

+Enjoy Spring Break!

 ## Prep for March 18/19